 You say: “You denounce nearly all economists because they supposedly accept various axioms that you declare not to be true, even though many do not accept those axioms.”

 Standard economics is defined by the Walrasian axiom set.
 Whether the representative economist is aware of it or not, methodological fact is that ALL of economics from the Econ 101 textbook to the fixpoint theorem to DSGE is built upon this set.
 Or, as Krugman so aptly put it: “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”

 You, too, argue with maximization and equilibrium.
 Obviously, you are not clearly aware that you subscribe to the Walrasian axioms, just like people who write down 2+2=4 are not aware that they are applying the Dedekind–Peano axioms.#1

-To take the maximization-and-equilibrium world as a starting point, though, is sheer stupidity since 140+ years.
+To take the maximization-and-equilibrium world as a starting point, though, is sheer stupidity for 150+ years.
 There can be NO argument about this, either one realizes it by looking at the axioms or not.
-The vast majority of mentally retarded econ students realizes nothing, swallows this proto-scientific rubbish and clings to it for the rest of their lives.
+The vast majority of mentally retarded econ students realizes nothing, swallows this proto-scientific garbage and clings to it for the rest of their lives.